– 14 min read

 “Putting grammar worries first is terrible writing advice”, writes Bryan Collins in Terrible Writing Advice: 20 Common Mistakes You Must Avoid.
 “Fix what you can and move on.
 Unless it’s going into print, you can address an overlooked grammar error after publication.”

-AI writing assistants like Writer help you address grammar problems quickly so that you can focus on the important stuff: getting your work done.
+AI writing platforms like Writer help you address grammar problems quickly so that you can focus on the important stuff: getting your work done.
 Our mission is to help you learn how to write better so that you get your point across and make an impact without getting lost in the details.

 With that said, there are still a few faux pas that we suggest steering clear of.
 To help, we’ve compiled a list of the 20 most common writing errors to avoid at work.
-If you want extra help, use Writer’s free grammar checker.

 1. Using “literally” when you don’t actually mean “literally”